 What is to be done?
-At the start of the project, create a document that is convenient for all team members, where you will record who is responsible for what, who does what.
-The use of the RACI matrix is recommended, which you can read more about.
-Remember - the project manager is not responsible for everything, everything in the project!
-If you think so, please stop.
+At the start of the project, create a document that is convenient for all team members, where you will record who is responsible for each task.
+The use of the RACI matrix is recommended, so you can read more about it.
+Remember, the Project Manager is not responsible for everything in the project.
+If you think so, please stop!
 Each team member has his own area of responsibility, for which he will be responsible at each checkpoint.
-Engineer - for the written code and for completing the task in the provided assessment, team lead - for the quality of the code after review and the absence of errors, product manager or business analyst - for describing and communicating the business goal of the project to the team, project manager - for getting the result on time and on budget, as well as for customer satisfaction with cooperation with the company.
+Engineer is responsible for the written code and completing the task in the provided assessment, Team Lead — for the quality of the code after review and the absence of errors, Product Manager or Business Analyst — for describing and communicating the business goal of the project to the team, and Project Manager — for getting the result on time and on budget as well as for customer satisfaction with cooperation with the company.
 It so happens that the deadlines have been disrupted, and the budget has already been increased, but the client is very pleased with the result, this is an excellent result for the team.
-Sometimes a project manager combines several roles, for example, a project manager, a product manager and a business analyst, then the scope of his responsibility is slightly higher, but even here he does not cover 100% of the work on the project.
-Each has its own area of responsibility on the way to hitting the target.
+Sometimes a Project Manager combines several roles, for example, a Project Manager, a Product Manager, and a Business Analyst.
+If that is the case, then the scope of his responsibility is slightly higher, but even here he does not cover 100% of the work on the project.
+Everyone has their own area of responsibility on the way to hitting the target.

 8. Lack of maintenance of project documentation or its untimely updating

 Competently and responsibly drafted and completed project documentation is a powerful tool in project management.
 It is needed by both the manager and the client, and also, of course, the team.
-The most important thing is an understandable clear structure of project documentation, accessibility to all participants, to whom it should and can be open, as well as its regular updating.
-Some of the most important documents of the project manager are: terms of reference (specification, SOW), register of stakeholders (Stakeholder Map), project schedule (Project Schedule), Meeting Notes (Kick off Meeting, planning Meeting, Stand-up Meeting, Retrospective), project responsibility matrix, Risk Register, change log (sometimes called Change Requests), weekly Project Status Report, documentation from testers (Test Plan, etc.) and others.
+The most important thing is an understandable clear structure of project documentation, accessibility to all participants, to whom it should and can be open as well as its regular updating.
+Some of the most important documents of the Project Manager are terms of reference (specification, SOW), register of stakeholders (Stakeholder Map), project schedule (Project Schedule), meeting notes (Kick off Meeting, planning Meeting, Stand-up Meeting, Retrospective), project responsibility matrix, Risk RegisterForm, change log (sometimes called Change Requests), weekly Project Status Report, documentation from testers (Test Plan, etc.), and others.

 What is to be done?
-Surely your company has already approved methods as well as methods for maintaining project documentation.
-Do not be afraid to try and suggest something new - for example, software specifically for convenient planning and project management.
+Surely, your company has already approved methods as well as methods for maintaining project documentation.
+But do not be afraid to try and suggest something new!
+For example, software specifically for convenient planning and project management.

 9. Hiding the problems arising in the course of the project

 Anyone can make a mistake in the process.
 The main thing is to recognize the mistake in time and warn about it.
-Problems don’t get solved on their own.
-They continue to increase and if not eliminated early on, they will have a significant impact on the timing and budget of the project.
+Problems do not get solved on their own.
+They continue to increase, and if not eliminated early on, they will have a significant impact on the timing and budget of the project.

 What is to be done?
 You need to learn how to fix errors and eliminate problems that arise.
 Problems should not be put on the back burner and ignored.
 If they noticed them on time and were able to redo the whole thing right away, it would be great, and it could be considered that no one was hurt.
 If the problem is not resolved on its own in a relatively quick time, it is vital to escalate the problem to the management.
 Perhaps something that you cannot solve on your own is a past situation for someone that still needs to be corrected without any serious consequences.

-Summing up, I would like to say that everything mentioned above is not all the mistakes that may lie in wait for a project manager on his way, but getting acquainted, delving into their study and recommendations for prevention and trying to prevent at least some of them are already significant steps that bring you closer to the successful delivery of more than one of your projects.
+Summing up, this list is not all the mistakes that may lie in wait for a Project Manager on his way, but getting acquainted, delving into their study, and trying to prevent at least some of them are already significant steps that bring you closer to the successful delivery of more than one of your projects.
+Good luck!